jetstream-cloud/js2docs/docs/general/filetransfer.md

 **Globus**

 [Globus](https://www.globus.org/data-transfer){target=_blank} is a fast, reliable, and secure file transfer service for easily moving data to, from, and between digital resources.
-Information for transferring files with Globus can be found here.
+Information for transferring files with Globus can be found [here](https://www.globus.org/data-transfer){target=_blank}, and a tutorial describing installing and use of Globus Personal Connect can be found [here](https://docs.globus.org/how-to/globus-connect-personal-linux/){target=_blank}